-"Personal and advertising injury" arising out of an electronic chairoom of bulletin board the insured hosts, owns, or over which the insured exercises control.
+"Personal and advertising injury" arising out of an electronic chatroom or bulietin board the insured hosts, owns, or over which the insured exercises control m.
+Pollution

-I. Unauthorized Use Of Another's Name Or Product
+Unauthorized Use Of Another's Name Or Product

 "Personal and advertising injury" arising out of the unauthorized use of another's name or product in your e-mail address, domain name or metatag, or any other similar tactics to mislead another's potential customers.